JPersson77/LGTVCompanion/README.md

 - *-poweron* - power on a device.
 - *-poweroff* - power off a device
 - *-autoenable* - temporarily enable the automatic management of a device, i.e. to respond to power events.
 This is effective until next restart of the service.
 (I personally use this for my home automation system).
-- *-autoenable* - temporarily disable the automatic management of a device, i.e. to respond to power events.
+- *-autodisable* - temporarily disable the automatic management of a device, i.e. to respond to power events.
 This is effective until next restart of the service.
 - *[DeviceX|Name]* - device identifier.
 Either use Device1, Device2, ..., DeviceX or the friendly device name as determined in the User Interface, for example OLED48CX.

-Example usage: LGTV Companion.exe -poweron Device1 Device2 OLED48CX -autodisable Device2
+Example usage: LGTV Companion.exe -poweron Device1 Device2 "LG OLED48CX" -autodisable Device2

-This command will power on device 1, device 2 and the device named OLED48CX, and additionally device2 is set to temporarily not respond to automatic power events (on/off).
+This command will power on device 1, device 2 and the device named LG OLED48CX, and additionally device2 is thereafter set to temporarily not respond to automatic power events (on/off).
+Note the usage of "quotes" for the device name.

 ## License
 Copyright © 2021 Jörgen Persson